Lead and Copper Rule Revisions

 - If there is a household issue, like a brass fixture or solder, the CWS must identify the likely cause, but the homeowner is responsible for fixing the issue

-The requirement for education materials (and possibly sampling and filters) for residents that have had disturbances such as shut offs – when does this come into effect?
-Is the date for this also September 16, 2024?
+The requirement for education materials (and possibly sampling and filters) for residents that have had disturbances such as shut-offs – when does this come into effect?
+Is the date for this also October 16, 2024?

 Yes, systems must begin providing customers with notifications and educational materials for these disturbances on September 16, 2024.